AshishKempwad/Competitive-Coding/README.md

 8)Find first set bit - EASY - Coding Ninjas - (Learnt the helpfulness of bitwise & operator in finding the smallest set bit)
 Problem: You are given an integer N. You need to return an integer M, in which only one bit is set which at position of lowest set bit of N (from right to left).

+9)Turn off 1st set bit - EASY - Coding Ninjas
+Problem :You are given an integer Ni.
+You need to make first set bit of binary representation of N to 0 and return the updated N.Counting of bits start from 0 from right to left.